CiscoDevNet/NSO-Playground-System-Install/webui/README.md

 <img src="../img/webui.png" width="1000px" height="auto" alt="webUI">

-If you are unsure of the port used, see the available environment variables with:
+If you're not sure which port to use, check the available environment variables with.

 ```bash
 env | grep -i devenv_app
 ```

-For more information about working with the official NSO container, take a look at <https://developer.cisco.com/docs/nso/guides/#!running-nso-in-containers>
+For more information about working with the official NSO container, look at [the NSO guide: Running NSO in containers.](https://developer.cisco.com/docs/nso/guides/#!running-nso-in-containers)